ni/measurement-plugin-python/README.md

     2. Install the `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.

-2. Create a new python project and add `ni-measurement-service` as a dependency to the project.
+2. Create a new python project and add `ni-measurementlink-service` as a dependency to the project.

     1. Open a command prompt, and change the working directory to the directory of your choice where you want to create the project.